 How to Check your Schedule for School? – Find Classes for Next Year

-Navigating a new academic year’s beginning can be exciting and overwhelming, and being prepared is vital.
+Navigating the beginning of a new academic year can be exciting and overwhelming, and being prepared is vital.
 One of the first steps to ensuring you’re ready for the upcoming term is checking your school schedule, which provides a roadmap to your daily classes, activities, and breaks.
-Here’s a guide on how to go about it.
+Here’s a guide on how to do it.

 How do you check your school schedule?

 To check your school schedule, go to your school counselor, call the school, and ask for your schedule.
-Usually, to find out your classes or schedule before school starts, you can get information 1-2 days before.
-Usually, you can visit student portals and get schedules there.
+Usually, you can find out your classes or schedule 1-2 days before school starts.
+You can also visit student portals and get schedules there.
 You must contact your counselor if your school doesn’t have information online or on the school bulletin board.

 student portal example